 You may also see some cute, furry ground squirrels over the cliffs, munching on ice plants and roots, and then disappearing into a burrow.Continue to 5 of 9 below.

 05 of 09

 This tide pool is nested in the rocks just outside the Children's Pool breakwater.
 The Giant Green Anemone you see here gets its color from algae that live in its tissues in a cooperative relationship.

 The algae provide the anemone with nourishment and the anemone gives the algae a protected place to live.
 The anemone also eats smaller creatures that it catches with its tentacles.Continue to 6 of 9 below.

 Built for the children of La Jolla to have a place to play more safely on the beach, this breakwater originally had openings in it to let the water come and go, but after a tragic accident, they were closed.

 After some years, the sand built up here, making a nice, protected beach.
 In the 1990s, a colony of harbor seals decided this beach would make a fine nursery, and now they lay on the beach and have their pups here every spring.
 It all makes for fun watching them but the beach is now off-limits to humans.

-It's easy to forget about the ocean behind your while you're watching the seals, but if the surf is high, you may get a surprise drenching.Continue to 6 of 8 below.
+It's easy to forget about the ocean behind you while you're watching the seals, but if the surf is high, you may get a surprise drenching.Continue to 7 of 9 below.